 “Today, I’m incredibly excited to announce that 112 current and former elected officials have just endorsed my campaign for governor.
 These hardworking servants hail from every county and jurisdiction within our great state, and I am grateful for their friendship and trust,” Franchot said.

-Mr. Franchot, a Democrat, is the state’s elected comptroller, an office he’s held since 2007.
+Mr. Franchot, a Democrat, is the state’s elected comptroller.

-“As your next governor, I will work for all of Maryland and ensure that no one gets left behind,” Franchot said in a campaign email to supporters.
+“As your next governor, I will work for all of Maryland and ensure that no one gets left behind,” Franchot said.

 Amid the notable names of former elected officials standing behind Franchot’s gubernatorial bid is former U.S. Rep. Wayne T. Gilchrest.